What is Digital Wellness?

 Does your use of these digital technologies help you achieve greater meaning?
 Quite often I am sure they will for you, such as if you build a connection with old-school friends through social media.

 Quite simply, is the time you spend with digital technologies time that leads you towards accomplishing something worthwhile?

 ACTION: When you have a chance (such as when you are sat on a train or bus), spend 5 minutes to think about both the negative and positive emotions that you experience regularly from using DTs.

 How can you remove or reduce those negative digital technology experiences?

-Also think about what positive engagements you get from your digital usage.
+Also, think about what positive engagements you get from your digital usage.
 Reflect on the other times you use these technologies and do not get this level of positive engagement.
-Think about how you can reduce the negative engagements in favour of the positive engagements.
+Think about how you can reduce the negative engagements in favor of the positive engagements.

-Do you spend time on pointless dicussions on Facebook trying to influence other people’s views?
+Do you spend time on pointless discussions on Facebook trying to influence other people’s views?
 Do you get caught in meaningless debates on Twitter?
-Can you use time for much more positive relationships online or even reduce your time on these technologies in favour of offline relationships?
+Can you use the time for much more positive relationships online or even reduce your time on these technologies in favor of offline relationships?

 Beginning to Make Changes to Improve Your Digital Wellness

 i) Use Time Management Techniques